 Mom just wrote, “As the days warm, more and more carcasses are exposed.
 So many have lost so much.”

 I invite you to lift prayers and light to the people and animals of this region.
+When your dad’s a cowboy, this is what we do.
 When I told Mom there were so many people sending love, she said, “We feel it.
 It helps.”

 If you’d like to leave your words of encouragement and prayers in the Comments section if this piece, I will make sure they get to those who most need to hear them now.